tableau/connector-plugin-sdk/docs/design.md

 - VerticaDialect

 ### Should I create a dialect definition file?
-You don’t need a dialect definition file if your connector uses the same SQL dialect as the connector it’s based on, such as mysql_odbc.
-However, to make changes to an existing Tableau dialect or define a new dialect, you’ll need a new dialect definition file.
+If you want to customize the generated SQL, or your connector inherits from 'odbc' or 'jdbc', then you need a dialect file.
+Without a file, the dialect from the superclass is used.
 For more information, see [Create a Tableau Dialect Definition (TDD) File]({{ site.baseurl }}/docs/dialect).
-**If your connector inherits from 'odbc' or 'jdbc', you must create a dialect definition file.**

 ## Setting connection capabilities